-- Hypothetical: Allie is an investigator who conducts Title IX investigations.
-Allie frequently makes statements to her colleagues regarding how provocatively female students on campus dress and that they are "asking" for others to catcall and give them attention.
-In the case at hand, a female Complainant, who was wearing a crop top during class, reported that her lab partner made sexually harassing comments to her during a lab. - In terms of prejudgment of the facts, would you be concerned about Allie's impartiality?
+- Hypothetical: You are a Decision-maker in a Title IX hearing.
+Outside of your responsibility as a Decision-maker, you frequently makes statements to colleagues regarding how provocatively female students on campus dress and that they are "asking" for others to catcall and give them attention.
+In the case at hand, a female Complainant, who was wearing a crop top during class, reported that her lab partner made sexually harassing comments to her during a lab. - In terms of prejudgment of the facts, would you be concerned about the Decision-maker's impartiality?

-• Answer: Yes - Allie's belief that the way female students dress may inherently invite a certain type of response from other students (including catcalling) is a prejudgment based on a sex stereotype that women should dress a certain way or expect sexually harassing behavior.
-This belief and prejudgment could unfairly impact how she approaches a Title IX mediation, particularly based on the facts of this complaint.
+• Answer: Yes - the Decision-maker's belief that the way female students dress may inherently invite a certain type of response from other students (including catcalling) is a prejudgment based on a sex stereotype that women should dress a certain way or expect sexually harassing behavior.
+This belief and prejudgment could unfairly impact the outcome of the hearing, particularly based on the facts of this complaint.